ML-Bioinfo-CEITEC/ENNGene/README.md

 The ENN-Gene application uses the [Streamlit framework](https://www.streamlit.io/) that is still in its early stages of development.
 Currently, all input files (or folders) must be defined by an absolute path.
-Based on the nature of the Streamlit framework, it is strongly recommended to fill-in the input fields top to bottom to avoid resetting already specified options.
+Due to the nature of the Streamlit framework, it is strongly recommended to fill-in the input fields top to bottom to avoid resetting already specified options.

 #### 1 Preprocessing
 In the first module, data is preprocessed into a format convenient for CNN input.